share this article

 From this vantage point, you’ll see some amazing city views, as well as the old cannons pointed directly at and the Gulf of Mexico, and the beautiful Gulf views.

-The second fort is the bright yellow Fuerte de San José el Alto (Saint Jose High Fort).
-In this case, the “high” in the name means this fort is at a higher elevation than Campeche’s other forts.
+The second fort is the bright yellow Fuerte de San Jose el Alto (Saint Jose’s High Fort).
+In this case, the “high” in the name means this fort is at a higher elevation than the other Campeche forts.

 RELATED BLOG 🍷🍽 Eating Alone While Traveling: How to Overcome Your Fear

-Mansión Carvajal: Once the home of wealthy landowner, Fernando Carvajal, the Mansión Carvajal now houses government offices.
+• Mansión Carvajal: Once the home of wealthy landowner, Fernando Carvajal, the Mansion Carvajal now houses Campeche government offices.
 Take a quick walk inside to see the black and while checkered tile floors, elaborate archways and columns, and vintage wrought iron staircase.

 If you’re just walking through, it’s only about a 5-10 minute walk.
-However, if you take the time to read the signs, you’ll see that the garden contains a large variety of unique and indigenous tropical plant species.
+However, if you take the time to read the signs, you’ll see that the garden contains a large variety of unique and indigenous tropical plants.

-For those into plants, many species in Xmuch’haltún are used in traditional Mayan herbal medicine.
-You’ll also learn about the plants used to make thatched roofs and homes, and as fabric dyes.
+For those into plants, many species in Xmuch’haltún are used in traditional Mayan herbal medicine, and also to make thatched roofs and homes and as fabric dyes, among other things.